The Christmas Feeling May be Missing, but the Spirit of Jesus is Alive and Well

 This particular innkeeper has been held up in the Christian tradition as a kind and helpful man, but I have often wondered how he could, in all good conscience, let a poor, pregnant woman and her husband take shelter in a place meant for animals.
 But then perhaps that is the best most ‘haves’ can do for the ‘have-nots’.
 Just enough to assuage their conscience without disrupting their own lives too much, and then get back to the party.

-And as I do, I start to realise just how much the Jesus of the Gospels has to say to so many of us today….
+And as I do, I start to realize just how much the Jesus of the Gospels has to say to so many of us today….

 To those like Harsh Mander who have cast their lot with India’s Muslims and are working day and night to try and bring peace and understanding between communities, he says: